Academic Day Seminar

 Complications of Liver Disease

 Peds Pod resident attendance at other Adult Academic Day Seminar sessions is generally discouraged due to the additional requirement of Peds Pod Academic Day Seminars and thus further absences from your patient care acitivities.
+Permission must be obtained from the Program Coordinator before attending any other Adult Academic Day Seminars.

 Attendance at the ADS sessions is currently limited to LMPS residents and preceptors due to room size restrictions.
 If LMPS preceptors are interested in attending, please advise the Program Coordinator in advance to allow us to ensure adequate room space is booked and session facilitators can be made aware.
 Tele- or videoconferencing is generally not pre-arranged for these sessions as all residents are expected to attend in person.